eleuzun/TestCases/README.md

 **Steps to Reproduce:**
 1. Go to emag.ro
-2.Type a correct product name in the Search Box
+2. Type a correct product name in the Search Box
 3. Click on the Search Icon

 **Expected Result:**